MarcioPimentel01/Code-Refactor/README.md

     </nav>
 </header>
 ```
-* The CSS behavier for the semantic element `<header>` had to be changed.
+* CSS Behavior for the semantic element <header> had to be changed.
 Please see below the CSS code.
 * I also chaged the color for the class `.header h1 seo` to a darker color to better display the major segment of the business.
 * All classes that conteined the `div` as identifier was changed to `nav`.